AdarshTheki/AdarshTheki/README.md

 ### Hi there! 👋

-I'm Adarsh Verma, a passionate front-end developer with expertise in building captivating web experiences. 🚀
+I'm Adarsh Verma, And passionated about Full Stack Development with expertise in building captivating web experiences. 🚀

 #### About Me
-- 🎓 Bachelor of Computer Application Graduate
+- 🎓 Bachelor of Computer Application Graduate(B.C.A)
-- 💼 Currently thriving in the role of javascript(React.js) Developer
+- 💼 Currently thriving in the role of MER€N Stack Developer
-- 🌐 Fluent in: HTML, CSS, JavaScript
+- 🌐 Fluent in: HTML/CSS, JavaScript, React.js, Node.js, Express.js, MongoDB and Next.js
-- ⚛️ Experienced with: React.js
+- ⚛️ Experienced with: React.js and Next.js
-- 🎨 Proficient in: Tailwind CSS
+- 🎨 Proficient in: Tailwind CSS and SCSS
-- 🛠️ Familiar with: Figma, Git, Bash
+- 🛠️ Familiar with: Figma, Git, Firebase, Appwrite etc...

 #### My Toolbox
 ![HTML5](https://img.shields.io/badge/HTML5-E34F26?style=flat&logo=html5&logoColor=white)